$27.99

 Product Details

-• Our turmeric formula also includes a blend of organic herbs and superfoods, such as organic apple cider vinegar, black pepper, long pepper, ashwagandha, boswellia, ginger powder root, Stephania, reishi fruiting bodies extract, milk thistle, dandelion, and peppermint leaves, to provide additional support for your overall well-being.*
+• This turmeric supplement also includes a mix of organic herbs and superfoods, including organic apple cider vinegar, black pepper, long pepper, ashwagandha, boswellia, ginger powder root, Stephania, reishi fruiting bodies extract, milk thistle, dandelion, and peppermint leaves.

-• Codeage Liposomal Turmeric+ is vegan, non-GMO, gluten-free, dairy-free, and soy-free, making it an excellent choice for those with dietary restrictions.
-It is also paleo-friendly and comes in veggie capsules.
+• Codeage Liposomal Turmeric+ is vegan, non-GMO, gluten-free, dairy-free, and soy-free.
+This turmeric capsules formula is also paleo-friendly.

-• Manufactured in a cGMP-certified facility in the USA with global ingredients for quality, purity, and potency.
-Third-party tested.
-Each bottle of Codeage liposomal turmeric curcumin comes with 1 month of supply.
+• Codeage Liposomal Turmeric+ supplement is manufactured in a cGMP-certified facility in the USA with global ingredients for quality and purity.
+Each bottle offers a 1-month supply.

 Supplement Facts